 7 Reasons Why Nail Biting is Bad

-Other than being an aesthetic problem, nail biting may result in health complications such as bacteria and deformed fingers.
+Other than being quite unsightly problem, nail biting may result in health complications such as bacteria and deformed fingers.
 Onychophagia, commonly known as nail biting, is a habitual problem at any age.

 Reasons for nail biting

-Nail biting is a habit that thousands of people have and they developed during their childhood.
+Nail biting is a habit that thousands of people have and one that they developed during their childhood.
 Even though the majority of us have passed through this phase, some people have maintained the habit through the years.

 In many cases, doing so provides our minds with an escape from our problems, worries and negative feelings.
 Controlling anxiety and stress also tend to be reasons why people bite their nails.
 After doing it for so long, this habit becomes similar to a nervous tic, uncontrollable and a daily routine.

 How do I stop biting my nails?

-To stop biting their nails, many women take into account the aesthetic.
+To stop biting their nails, many women take into account the aesthetic side.
 In the case of men, it is a bit more complicated but not impossible.
 Maybe you have tried bitter tasting nail enamel and bandaging your nails but neither seem to work.

 What effects does nail biting have?

 Among the consequences of having this habit, we can form two groups: the physical and the psychological or emotional.
-In either case, these consequences are worth taking into account if we want to stop biting our nails once and for all:
+In either case, these consequences are worth taking into account if we want to stop biting our nails once and for all.

 When the nail is bitten far down, it grows back inadequately and at a very slow pace.
 This, for example, prevents the fingers from looking nice and affects the physical beauty of the hands.

 The fingernails are an ideal place to spread all types of bacteria.
 The fingers are constantly manipulating objects that may be contaminated and dirty.
 The most common types of bacteria that develop under the nails are salmonella and E. Coli, which are both transmitted through raw foods.

 When we put our fingers in our mouths, the microorganisms automatically pass into the mucous.
 From there they go directly into our body, where they can then harm us.
-Nevertheless, some people who bite their nails have a stronger immune system credited precisely to the ingestion of these bacteria.
-The body learned to defend itself against these and does not fall ill.
+Nevertheless, some people who bite their nails have a stronger immune system precisely because of the ingestion of these bacteria.
+The body learns to defend itself against these and doesn’t fall ill.

 A typical habit of a nail biter is to hide their hands.
 The truth is that no one likes to have people see their bitten or broken nails.
 Among the emotional consequences of this habit are shame, low self esteem, frustration and sadness.

 Even though it sounds strange, this obsession causes pain in the neck and the jaw due to the force that the muscles must exert to remove the nail fragments.

 When you bite your nails you are more susceptible to suffer from a disease known as paronychia.
 This is a disease of the fingers that causes swelling, redness and production of pus.
 It develops when bacteria enters in the fissures and tears in the skin.